mamedev/mame/docs/source/initialsetup/compilingmame.rst

 When the compilation reaches the emcc phase, you may see a number of *"unresolved symbol"* warnings.
 At the moment, this is expected for OpenGL-related functions such as glPointSize.
-Any others may indicate that an additional dependency file needs to be specified in the SOURCES list.
+Any others may indicate that an additional dependency file needs to be specified in the **SOURCES** list.
 Unfortunately this process is not automated and you will need to search the source tree to locate the files supplying the missing symbols.
 You may also be able to get away with ignoring the warnings if the code path referencing them is not used at run-time.

-If all goes well, a .js file will be output to the current directory.
-This file cannot be run by itself, but requires an HTML loader to provide it with a canvas to output to and pass in command-line parameters.
-The `Emularity project <https://github.com/db48x/emularity>`_ provides such a loader.

 There are example .html files in that repository which can be edited to point to your newly compiled MAME js filename and pass in whatever parameters you